-Emily’s creative writing is informed by folklore, ecology, and an ongoing exploration of the more-than-human world — from the land & the creatures we share it with, to the ghosts that haunt our nights, and the historical past that lives around & through us.
+Emily’s creative writing is informed by folklore, ecology, and an ongoing exploration of the more-than-human world — from the living land & its creatures, to the ghosts that haunt our nights and the historical past that lives both around & through us.

 Her publications include the chapbook The Night That Was Animal, or Methods in the Art of Rogue Taxidermy (Dancing Girl Press, 2014).
 Other publications include Hart House Review, Vallum Magazine, Acta Victoriana, Rogue Agent, OCCULUM, and UofT Magazine.